-The Northwest Arvada urban renewal area is the site of a 1,451 acre mixed-use development now called Candelas.
-In 2007, the infrastructure of the area, including roads, water, sewer and stormwater lines, was constructed.
-The first building permits were issued in 2012, with steady growth each year.
+The Northwest Arvada urban renewal area is the site of a 1,451-acre mixed-use development now called Candelas.
+In 2007, the area's infrastructure, including roads, water, sewer, and stormwater lines, was constructed.
+The first building permits were issued in 2012, steadily growing each year.
 A King Soopers, the first grocery store in this area, opened in May 2018, followed by a police community station that opened in May 2019.
-There have also been several smaller retailers that have come into Candelas, including Starbucks, 7-11, Wendy's, Chase Bank, Primrose Preschool, Anytime Fitness, Les Schwab and Supercuts.
-Candelas was originally planned with more commercial development; however, a study performed in 2019 found that this area could not support the planned commercial development.
-Arvada City Council approved a rezoning, making way for approximately 650 additional residential units.
-It is estimated that this area still has the capacity for approximately 3,000 more residential units.
+There have also been several smaller retailers that have come into Candelas, including Starbucks, 7-11, Wendy's, Chase Bank, Primrose Preschool, Anytime Fitness, Les Schwab, and Supercuts.
+Candelas was originally planned to have more commercial development; however, a 2019 study found that this area could not support the planned commercial development.
+The Arvada City Council approved a rezoning, making way for approximately 650 additional residential units.
+It is estimated that this area still has the capacity for approximately 700 - 1,200 more residential units, but is dependent on receiving water from Gross Reservoir, which is slated to open in 2028.